 Q: Do I need to bring my car to Martha’s Vineyard?

 A: No. The VTA provides year-round Island-wide transportation.
 VTA service is accessible from all ferry terminals and the MV Airport.
-There are also other means of transportation such as bicycle rentals and taxicabs.
+There are also other means of transportation such as bicycle rentals, taxicabs and ride share services.

 Q: Can I see the whole Island using VTA transportation?

 A: Yes.
 The VTA provides service to all six of the Island towns and travels down all major roads.
 VTA routes cover most major points of interest, though we do not provide chartered or guided tours.
-If you would like to take a guided tour of the Island, you should call Island Transport at (508) 693-0058.
-For more information visit the Maps page of our site and read "How to See the Island in One Day".
+For more information visit the Schedules page of our site and read "How to See the Island in One Day".

 Q: How much does it cost?

-A: Fares are $1 per town including town of origin during the off-season and $2.00 per town during the in-season.
+A: Fares are $1.25 per town including town of origin during the off-season and $2.00 per town during the in-season.
 Please refer to the "Fares" Section of our website for detailed information.
 The VTA also offers several cost-effective unlimited use passes:

-Passes run on calendar days ONLY from the first time they are validated.
+Passes run on calendar days ONLY from the first time they are validated (used).
 Children age six and under ride for free when accompanied by an adult.
-Seniors age 65 and older and people with disabilities are entitled to half price fares upon request.
+Seniors age 65+ and people with disabilities are entitled to discounted fares upon request.
 Proof of age and/or disability is required.
 Military discounts are available with valid active duty/valid retired duty ID card.
 There is no additional charge for pets or bicycles.

 Q: Do I need exact fare to board the bus?